rkuma183/wilsonmar.github.io/_posts/2017-07-30-java-spring-rest-api-sample.md

    ???

-   The `@SpringBootApplication` annotation provides the base package for component scanning.
+   The `@SpringBootApplication` annotation marks the base package for Spring to begin scanning components.
    It marks a class for static configurations of the Application Context.
-It provides for autoconfiguration to start applying default behaviors.
+   And it provides for autoconfiguration to start applying default behaviors.

    The "CommandLineRunner" finishes by issuing an log entry with the code: